WONDevelopment/won-mist/interface/packages/meteor-package-tools/README.md

 To start polling for ticker prices run `EthTools.ticker.start()`

-It gives you the latest price for won based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD).
+It gives you the latest price for ether based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD).
 `EthTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.

 The ticker will be updated every 30 seconds.